Magnetotellurics: Mining exploration

 MT is used for various base metals (e.g. nickel) and precious metals exploration, as well as for kimberlite mapping.

 INCO's 1991 proof-of-concept study in Sudbury, Ontario, Canada sensed a 1750-meter-deep nickel deposit.
 Falconbridge followed with a feasibility study in 1996 that accurately located two Ni-Cu mineralized zones at about 800 m and 1350 m depth.
 Since then, both major and junior mining companies are increasingly using MT and audio-magnetotellurics (AMT) for both brownfields (near known deposits) and greenfields (uncharted land) exploration.
 Significant MT mapping work has been done on areas of the Canadian Shield.

 Diamond exploration, by detecting kimberlites, is also a proven application.

 Geothermal exploration

 MT geothermal exploration measurements allow detection of resistivity anomalies associated with productive geothermal structures, including faults and the presence of a cap rock, and allow for estimation of geothermal reservoir temperatures at various depths.
 Dozens of MT geothermal exploration surveys have been completed in Japan and the Philippines since the early 1980s, helping to identify several hundred megawatts of renewable power at places such as the Hatchobaru plant on Kyushu and the Togonang plant on Leyte.
-Geothermal exploration with MT has also been done in the United States, Iceland, New Zealand, Hungary, China, Ethiopia, Indonesia, Peru, Australia, and India.
+Geothermal exploration with MT has also been done extensively in the United States, Iceland, New Zealand, Hungary, China, Ethiopia, Indonesia, Peru, Australia, and India.